 The Villages of Manchester and Shortsville and the Town of Manchester

-That rail legacy in Manchester and Shortsville is still alive and well.
-While passenger trains no longer run through either community, rail transportation remains a significant part of the local industry infrastructure.
 In the village of Manchester, railroad workers of yore founded the Manchester Railroaders, a semi-professional baseball team.
-Today the Red Jacket Junior Baseball League continues that tradition.
+Today, the Red Jacket Junior Baseball League continues that tradition.
 The village of Shortsville houses the Lehigh Valley Railroad Historical Society, where you can learn all about the Black Diamond Express, the luxury passenger train that ran from Buffalo to New York City for more than 60 years.

-Nature lovers in the Twin Villages find refuge along the Canandaigua Outlet, which provides ample opportunities for fishing, white water canoeing, rafting and kayaking.
-In fact, every spring the Wild Water Derby invites competitors to build creative water rafts to maneuver down the outlet.
+Nature lovers in the Twin Villages enjoy the Canandaigua Outlet, which provides many opportunities for fishing, white water canoeing, rafting, and kayaking.
+Every spring the Wild Water Derby invites competitors to build creative water rafts to maneuver down the outlet.

 Surrounding the Twin Villages is the Town of Manchester, where Joseph Smith first established the Church of Jesus Christ of Latter-Day Saints in 1830.
 People from around the world travel each year to Hill Cumorah Visitors Center, where they can learn about the Church of Jesus Christ of Latter-day Saints history and culture.

-Residents say they love Manchester and Shortsville for the small town charm and rural surroundings, the Red Jacket school district, and the close access to the New York State Thruway, making Rochester an easy 35-minute drive away.
+Residents love Manchester and Shortsville for the small- town charm and rural surroundings, the Red Jacket school district, and the close access to the New York State Thruway, making Rochester an easy 35-minute drive away.

 Originally part of the town of Farmington, the town of Manchester was first settled in 1793 near Clifton Springs.
 In 1822 it was established as the town of Burt, but renamed itself Manchester a year later after the village of Manchester, which was founded in 1811 and incorporated in 1892.